-Leveraging best practices to serve non-violent, first time offenders, increase system efficiency and promote safety & wellness.
+Leveraging best practices to increase system efficiency, promote public safety & community wellness.

 Justice Resource Coordinator

 The Justice Resource Coordinator is a newly created position that provides staff support to the Justice Resource Advisory Council including development and implementation of Justice Resource Center.

 The Justice Resource Center is a place where people who are involved with the criminal justice system can access meaningful services and supports to help them on a path to stability and wellness.
 The Center is a multi-agency model serving pre-trial defendants as a diversion option, post-conviction offenders, and others referred by the courts.
 The Center is a component of a broader cross-system justice initiative with oversight from the Justice Resource Advisory Council.

 Our Tested Approach & Strategy

 - Coordinated efforts

 - Data-driven decision making

 - Smart partnerships